jonaslindemann/vsmn20/docs/assignment4_eng.md

 # Program for Technical Applications - Worksheet 4

+!!! note "Please note"

- ** Remember: ** When ** ... ** appears in the program examples, this indicates that there is no code that you yourself have to add.
+    When ... appears in the program examples, this indicates that there is code that you have to provide yourself.
 Variables and data structures are just examples.
 Depending on the type of problem you may need other data structures than those described in the code examples.

 ## General

 This worksheet contains the following tasks:

-  1. Create interface in Qt Designer.
+  1. Implement an interface in Qt Designer.
-  1. Create a master program and class for graphical interfaces.
+  1. Implement a main program and class for graphical interfaces.
-  1. Create a thread class to handle calculations in the background.
+  1. Implement a thread class to handle calculations in the background.
-  1. Update the visualization class to display single windows, and to close all opened windows.
+  1. Update the **ModelVisualisation**-class to display in a single window, and close all opened windows.

 ## Graphical User Interface in Qt Designer

-The graphical interface is created in the Qt Designer software.
-This program creates a description of the interface in XML that will be read by our program.
+The graphical interface is implemented in the Qt Designer application.
+This program creates a description of the interface in XML (.ui) that will be read by our application to create the user interface controls.

-Qt Designer can be started directly from Spyder by clicking ** Tools / External tools / Qt Designer ** in the menu.
-The program looks like in the following figure:
+Qt Designer can be started directly from Spyder by clicking **Tools / External tools / Qt Designer** in the menu or by typing **designer** in the Anaconda prompt.
+The application is shown in the following figure:

 ![qt_designer_1](images/qt_designer1.png)

-When the program is started, a dialog box appears to select the type of form to be created.
-For our main window, select ** Main Window ** and click ** Create **.
+When the program is started, a dialog box appears asking for the type of form to be created.
+For our application, select **Main Window** and click **Create**.

-At the bottom of the window there is now a window with the name ** MainWindow - untitled ** as shown below:
+At the bottom of the window, there is now a window with the name **MainWindow - untitled** as shown below:

 ![qt_designer_1](images/qt_designer2.png)

 Qt Designer is divided into 5 main views:

-  * ** Widget Box ** on the left of the window shows all available controls we can use to design the interface.
+ * The widget** Box** on the left of the window shows all available controls we can use to implement the interface.
-  * ** Design Area ** The center of the window is used to select and edit the created controls.
+ * **Design Area** The center of the window is used to select and edit the created controls.
-  * ** Object Inspector ** displays a hierarchical tree of all controls in the project.
-This tree also corresponds to the object structure that will be created when the description is loaded into the Python code.
+ * **Object Inspector** displays a hierarchical tree of all controls in the application.
+This tree also corresponds to the object structure that will be created when the description is loaded from Python.
-  * ** Property Editor ** shows the properties of a selected control in the interface.
-Here, the appearance and other features of the controls can be controlled.
+ * **Property Editor** shows the properties of a selected control in the interface.
+Here, the appearance and other properties of the controls can be set.
-  * ** Signal / Slot Editor ** Handles how the controls are purely incidentally linked.
-In this task, we will not use this, as this connection will be made in our Python Code.
+ * **Signal / Slot Editor** Handles how the controls are connected.
+In this worksheet, we will not use this, as these connections will done by our own code.

 ### Main menu

 The first thing to do is create a menu bar for our program.
 In the menu bar we add features like:

-  1. Create New Model - ** File / New **
+  1. Create New Model - **File / New**
-  1. Open Existing Model - ** File / Open **
+  1. Open Existing Model - **File / Open**
-  1. Save Model - ** File / Save **
+  1. Save Model - **File / Save**
-  1. Save the model with another file name - ** File / Save as ... **
+  1. Save the model with another file name - **File / Save as ...**
-  1. Exit Program - ** File / Exit **
+  1. Exit Program - **File / Exit**
-  1. Start a calculation - ** Calc / Execute **
+  1. Start a calculation - **Calc / Execute**

-Menus are created by clicking ** Type here ** in the main window and enter the name of the main menu.
+Menus are created by clicking **Type here** in the main window and entering the name of the main menu.
 The following example defines the main menu ** File **.

 ![qt_designer_1](images/qt_designer3.png)

 ![qt_designer_1](images/qt_designer4.png)

 A submenu for a main menu will be created, Qt Designer will automatically create a so-called.
 Action.
-These are displayed in ** Action Editor ** at the bottom right of the window.
+These are displayed in **Action Editor** at the bottom right of the window.

 ![qt_designer_1](images/qt_designer5.png)